rjdbcm/BEAGLES/README.md

 | del      | Delete the selected bounding box               |
 | ↑→↓←     | Move the selected bounding box                 |

+## Image Annotation
 ### Verify Image

 When pressing space, the user can flag the image as verified, a green background will appear.
-This is used when creating a dataset automatically, the user can then through all the pictures and flag them instead of annotate them.
+This is used when expanding a training dataset automatically, the user can then through all the pictures and flag them instead of annotate them.

 ### Difficult